pnkfelix/presentations/craftconf-2017/src/a01_opening.md

 * In both C++ and in Rust, you can easily eliminate the data race

  >- common approach: can wrap a mutex around `result`
+ >- better: use atomic operation (e.g. compare-and-swap, fetch-and-add)
- >- better: use separate result receiver for each thread, then add
+ >- better still: use separate result receiver for each thread, then add
     those up at end.

 * Point is: Rust *forces* you to resolve this bug